LucasAVasco/Codeblocks_Allegro_windows/README.md

 **Donwload**

-1-You can download the .zip file and decompress it.
+1. You can download the .zip file and decompress it.
 Now just use

 or

-2-You can clone the git repository.
+2. You can clone the git repository.
 Just place the following command in the prompt: git clone https://github.com/LucasAVasco/Codeblocks_Allegro_windows